m-guseva/m-guseva.github.io/_portfolio/BudgetOverview.md

 ## Save overview to excel sheet

-I have an excel sheet where I save this information.
-The first sheet contains the sums for all expense categories for each month and the remaining sheets are just the raw `finanzen` dataframe for easy access and reference.
-I had to be careful to append the row of sums to the correct month,so the `writeAusgaben_to_ExcelOverview()` function does exactly that.
+I keep an excel sheet where I track all this expense information.
+The first sheet contains the sums for all expense categories for each month and the remaining sheets store the raw `finanzen` dataframes for every month so that I can access and reference them easily.
+I had to be careful to append the row of sums to the correct row in the Excel sheet, so the `writeAusgaben_to_ExcelOverview()` function does exactly that.

 ```python
 def append_rawData_to_excelSheet(fpath, df, sheet_name):